January, 2016 – December, 2019

 The Board of Trustees of the Orcas Island Library District meets at 8:30am on the second Tuesday of every month.
 Meetings are held in the Community Meeting Room of the Orcas Island Public Library.
 The public is welcome to attend.

-Board Secretary: Margaret Payne
+President: Margaret Payne

 Orcas Island Public Library